The Global Form of Flavor Symmetries and 2-Group Symmetries in 5d SCFTs

 \baselineskip=18pt \allowdisplaybreaks

 2-group symmetries arise when 1-form symmetries and 0-form symmetries of a theory mix with each other under group multiplication.
 We discover the existence of 2-group symmetries in 5d $\cN=1$ abelian gauge theories arising on the (non-extended) Coulomb branch of 5d superconformal field theories (SCFTs), leading us to argue that the UV 5d SCFT itself admits a 2-group symmetry.
 Furthermore, our analysis determines the global forms of the 0-form flavor symmetry groups of 5d SCFTs, irrespective of whether or not the 5d SCFT admits a 1-form symmetry.
 As a concrete application of our method, we analyze 2-group symmetries of all 5d SCFTs, which reduce in the IR, after performing mass deformations, to 5d $\cN=1$ non-abelian gauge theories with simple, simply connected gauge groups.
 For rank-1 Seiberg theories, we check that our predictions for the flavor symmetry groups match with the superconformal and ray indices available in the literature.
-We also comment on the mixed `t Hooft anomaly between 1-form and 0-form symmetries arising in 5d $\cN=1$ non-abelian gauge theories and its relation to the 2-groups, discussing various scenarios for the UV SCFT completions of these gauge theories.
-In particular, we provide one possible scenario that consists of an anomaly cancellation mechanism by an additional (topological) sector.
+We also comment on the mixed `t Hooft anomaly between 1-form and 0-form symmetries arising in 5d $\cN=1$ non-abelian gauge theories and its relation to the 2-groups.